-The United States Institute of Peace is a national, nonpartisan, public institution dedicated to helping prevent, mitigate and resolve violent conflict abroad.
-The USIP's headquarters on corner of the National Mall in Washington, D.C. embodies America's enduring commitment to building peace around the globe.
-The Institute's campus is a hub for training, dialogue, roundtables, exhibitions and research.
-Abroad, the Institute has field offices in 16 countries, working on pressing national security issues including strategic rivalry, violent extremism, global shocks like climate change and pandemics, and addressing these issues through embracing a distinctly American approach to peacebuilding.
+The United States Institute of Peace is a nonpartisan, public institution founded by the U.S. Congress in 1984 with a mission to help prevent, mitigate and resolve violent conflict around the world.
+USIP's headquarters on the corner of the National Mall in Washington, D.C. is a destination and a symbol for the American people of our national commitment to peace.
+The Institute's campus is a hub for training, dialogue, roundtables, exhibitions, and research.
+Abroad, the Institute has over 300 initiatives in 90 countries, with a long-term presence in 24 countries, where USIP works in partnership with those living with conflict and brings people together to find new options for resolving it.

-Say it.
+Do it.